top of page

 Finally allergies.
 Stables, straw, hay and animals are all dusty, especially when animals are groomed.
 Even though some horse feed is called "nuts", we believe that refers to the compacted shape of the feed rather than to ingredients; here is a link to the ingredients of Horse & Pony Nuts from a typical supplier: http://www.heygatesfeeds.co.uk/horse-feed-ingredients/ .
 However, it is possible that nuts may be around areas where riders eat snacks or lunches.

 Children are expected to leave the school when their lesson is over.
-If they are allowed to stay longer, click here
+If they are allowed by special agreement to stay longer, click here

 tess 2.jpg